JimJ92120/raspberry-pi-arduino-serial-tauri/README.md

 npm run build:arm
 ```

-### upload arduino sketch
+### arduino build

 The `src-arduino` will get compiled and upload to the Arduino board.
+`avrdude` is used to compile for Arduino boards.

+Please follow this tutorial for setup: https://blog.logrocket.com/complete-guide-running-rust-arduino/

 ```sh
 npm run upload:arduino